-For the 2013 Fiscal Year, the Compensation Committee established a bonus pool for Named Executive Officers and other key executives of the Company based on 6% of net income of the Company achieved in the 2013 Fiscal Year intended to comply with the provisions of Section 162(m) of the Code.
+For the 2014 Fiscal Year, the Compensation Committee established a bonus pool for Named Executive Officers and other key executives of the Company based on 6% of net income of the Company achieved in the 2014 Fiscal Year intended to comply with the provisions of Section 162(m) of the Code.
 Net income was selected because it is highly correlated with stock price performance.
-The Compensation Committee also fixed for each executive his or her maximum share of the 2013 bonus pool, which was 30% for Mr. Rosenfeld and 14% for each of the other Named Executive Officers.
-In the 2013 Fiscal Year, the Company achieved net income of \$132,007,000, which resulted in a bonus pool of \$7,920,420.
-The Compensation Committee determined to pay to the Named Executive Officers bonuses that were significantly below their individual target awards for the 2013 Fiscal Year and to pay the bonuses in a combination of cash and restricted shares of Common Stock.
-Accordingly, on March 17, 2014, the Company paid performance-based cash bonuses of \$225,000 to each of Messrs.
-Rosenfeld, Dharia, and Sinha and \$100,000 to Mr. Schmertz and, on March 17, 2014, granted 22,265, 10,995 and 15,118 restricted shares of Common Stock to Mr. Rosenfeld, Mr. Schmertz and Ms. Varela, respectively, for performance in the 2013 Fiscal Year, each of which restricted stock awards vests in five equal annual installments.
-Ms. Varela received a \$76,000 cash bonus based on the increase in Wholesale Division EBIT of the Company in the 2013 Fiscal Year.
-In accordance with applicable SEC rules, the Summary Compensation Table included in this Proxy Statement contains these cash bonuses but does not report the grant date fair value of these restricted stock awards because, while earned in 2013, the grants were not made until after the close of the 2013 Fiscal Year.
-The 2014 Summary Compensation Table to be included in our proxy statement for our 2015 Annual Meeting of Stockholders will contain the grant date fair value of these restricted stock awards to Mr. Rosenfeld, Mr
+The Compensation Committee also fixed for each executive his or her maximum share of the 2014 bonus pool, which was 30% for Mr. Rosenfeld and 14% for each of the other Named Executive Officers.
+In the 2014 Fiscal Year, the Company achieved net income of \$111,880,000, which resulted in a bonus pool of \$6,712,800.
+The Compensation Committee determined to pay to the Named Executive Officers bonuses that were significantly below their individual target awards for the 2014 Fiscal Year and to pay the bonuses exclusively in restricted shares of Common Stock.
+Accordingly, on March 11, 2015, the Company paid a performance-based bonus in the form of restricted stock to each Named Executive Officer as indicated in the following table.